-Estes Audiology Hearing Centers carry the latest in daily wear and extended wear Hearing Aid Technology from a variety of manufacturers, such as Phonak, Starkey, Oticon and more.
+Estes Audiology Hearing Centers carry the latest in daily wear and extended wear Hearing Aid Technology from our family of brands, such as Lyric Hearing Aids, Phonak Hearing Aids, Starkey Hearing Aids, Oticon Hearing Aids and more.
 The extended wear technology of Lyric Hearing Aids is available through our friends at Phonak Hearing.

 Control your hearing experiences with Halo, the breakthrough Made for iPhone® Hearing Aid, and TruLink™, Starkey’s personalized hearing control app.
 Halo hearing aids are engineered to work with your iPhone, iPad® and iPod touch®, so FaceTime® and phone calls, music, videos and more stream directly into your hearing aids with pristine sound quality – no background buzzing and whistling.

 Hear more from one of Estes Audiology’s happy Halo patients and her husband by Clicking HERE.

 DIGITAL signal processing technology is the most sophisticated hearing aid technology in today’s market.
 All hearing aids provided at Estes Audiology are thelatest advances in the industry.
 The range of technology is varied and recommendations for which type of digital hearing solution is best for an individual is based on each person’s unique hearing loss and communication needs.

 Estes Audiology carries several styles and brands of hearing aids, and will work with you to provide the best fit for your needs and lifestyle.
 Daily wear styles of hearing aids include: